What is IBM Bluemix a.k.a IBM Cloud#

 The Blockchain service provided by IBM provides easy maintainability and deployment for developers via a clean interface to control most of the operations.
 Operations like activating the network, generating a smart-contract, checking the logs and restarting the network are just one click ahead.
 That’s wow.

-Starting a Blockchain service#starting-a-blockchain-service
+Starting a Blockchain service#

 To start using the Blockchain service from IBM, just register and go to the catalog to see the number of services they provide.